 Difference Between Compiler and Interpreter in Points

-A compiler is a translator program that converts a Source code into an Object code.
-The source code is normally written in a programming language such as C, C++ and it is translated into Binary format which is often known as an Object code.
+A compiler is a translator program that converts a source code into an object code.
+The source code is normally written in C, C++, etc. and it is translated into a binary format which is often known as an object code.

 A compiler converts the complete source code into object code at once.
 It takes the complete program code as its input.
 This is one of the most important and basic difference between compiler and interpreter.

-The process of translating source code into machine code or object code is faster using compiler program as compared to an interpreter as it translates the complete source code at once.
+The process of translating a source code into machine code (object code) is faster using a compiler as compared to an interpreter as it translates the complete source code at once.

 A compiler is not memory efficient.
 It takes up the complete source code and stores it in the memory consuming more system memory.

-A compiler supports static memory allocation and it does not support dynamic memory allocation.
+A compiler supports only static memory allocation and does not support dynamic memory allocation.

-The programming languages that use compilers are C, C++, COBOL, ALGOL, BASIC, Go, Haskell, Java and many more.
+The programming languages that use compilation are C, C++, COBOL, ALGOL, BASIC, Go, Haskell, Java, etc.